memorylane-dev/daytune_tracker/privacy-policy.md

 # Daytune Privacy Policy

-Effective date: 2025-11-30
+Effective date: 2025-12-11

 This Privacy Policy explains how Daytune (“the App”, “we”, “us”) handles your information.
 Daytune is designed to be private by default and offline‑first.

 ## Summary
-- We do not collect, sell, or share your personal data.
+- We do not sell or share your personal data with third parties for their own marketing.
-- Your data is stored locally on your device and never leaves it unless you choose to export or back it up using your device’s own mechanisms.
+- Your planning and reading data is stored locally on your device and never leaves it unless you choose to export or back it up using your device’s own mechanisms.
 - No account is required to use the App.
+- We use Google AdMob to show in‑app advertisements; Google may collect certain device and advertising identifiers to serve and measure ads.

 ## Data We Do Not Collect
 - No name, email, or contact details
-- No advertising identifiers or device identifiers for tracking
-- No precise location
+- No precise GPS location
-- No analytics or usage telemetry sent to our servers (we do not operate app-side servers for this app at this time)
+- No analytics or usage telemetry sent to our own servers (we do not operate app-side servers for this app at this time)

 ## Data Stored on Your Device
 Daytune stores your planning data (e.g., time blocks, categories, progress settings, preferences like custom day rollover) locally on your device’s storage.
 This data is accessible only to the App and the operating system.